-This is a revision of a lecture first given by artist Daniel Mitsui on 20 April 2017 at Hope College in Holland, MI.
+This is a revision of a lecture I presented on 20 April 2017 at Hope College in Holland, MI.
 The lecture was sponsored by the St. Benedict Institute.

 Good evening.
 Happy Easter to you all.

 I say this assuming that you acknowledge this past Sunday to have been the feast of the Resurrection of Jesus Christ.
 Were I delivering this talk in seventh-century Northumberland, I might not have assumed this, for the calculation of the date of Easter was then a controversy.
 Discord between two groups of missionaries over it threatened the survival of Christianity within the newly and incompletely converted kingdom.
 The first mission came from Ireland by way of Scotland; it had established the monastery at Lindisfarne and followed the practices of St. Columba.
 The newer mission was sent from Rome by St. Gregory the Great; its monasteries at Wearmouth and Jarrow were only forty miles from Lindisfarne.

 In principle, both missions celebrated the Resurrection on the first Sunday after the first Full Moon after the Vernal Equinox, as the Council of Nicæa had mandated.
 This method of calculation is beautifully simple; it involves the sun, the moon and the seven-day week: the three means of telling time established by God at the Creation of the World.
 In a fallen world, however, things are seldom beautifully simple; what is correctly reckoned to be the first Sunday, or the first Full Moon, or the Vernal Equinox was disputed.

 In AD 664, King Oswy of Northumberland convoked a synod at Whitby to settle the matter.
 Colman, the Bishop of Lindisfarne, argued: